vegaprotocol/vegawallet/README.md

 ### Should I use the documentation in this repository?

-If you are looking for the documentation for the stable version of Vega Wallet, refer to the [documentation website][vega-documentation-website]. **Do not refer to the documentation in this repository.**
+If you are looking for the documentation for the stable version of Vega Wallet, refer to the [documentation website][vega-wallet-documentation-website]. **Do not refer to the documentation in this repository.**

 The documentation living in this repository contains information about unreleased and unstable features, and it is meant for people running a version of Vega Wallet that is built from source code.